YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 For multi-user multi-environment systems, you should modify or replace the ydb script for your configuration.

-The ydb script deletes all prior generation journal files (\*_<time and date stamp> files) older than $gtm_retention days from the directory that contains the global directory (as pointed to by $ydb_gbldir) and any subdirectories of that directory.
+The ydb script deletes all prior generation journal files (\*_<time and date stamp> files) older than $gtm_retention days from the directory that contains the global directory (as pointed to by $gtmgbldir) and any subdirectories of that directory.
 By default, $gtm_retention is 42.
 However, you might want to align it with the backup frequency of your database.

-Note that the removal of prior generation journal files is not specific to the database/journal files indicated by the current $ydb_gbldir but the directory from where you run the ydb script.
+Note that the removal of prior generation journal files is not specific to the database/journal files indicated by the current $gtmgbldir but the directory from where you run the ydb script.

 If you plan to use YottaDB in UTF-8 mode, set $gtm_chset to UTF-8 and LC_CTYPE to a UTF-8 locale and then run the ydb script.

-If you intend to use Database Encryption, set the ydb_passwd and gtmcrypt_config environment variables first and then run the ydb script.
+If you intend to use Database Encryption, set the gtm_passwd and gtmcrypt_config environment variables first and then run the ydb script.

 **To run the ydb script type:**